mathworks/MATLAB-extension-for-vscode/README.md

 ### MATLAB Telemetry Setting
 You can help improve the extension by sending user experience information to MathWorks&reg;.
 By default, the extension sends user experience information to MathWorks.
 To disable sending information, set the `matlab.telemetry` setting to `false`.

 For more information, see the [MathWorks Privacy Policy](https://www.mathworks.com/company/aboutus/policies_statements.html).

+### MATLAB Show Feature Not Available Error
+By default, the extension displays an error when a feature requires MATLAB and MATLAB is unable to start.
+To not display an error, set the `matlab.showFeatureNotAvailableError` setting to `false`.

 ## Troubleshooting
 If the MATLAB install path is not properly configured, you get an error when you try to use certain advanced features, such as document formatting and code navigation.